Kaleab-Gebremichael/Linkedin-Connect/README.md

 emailaddress@host.com
 password
 ```
-2. Make a text file in the same directory with the name "linkedin_contacts.txt" without the quotes.
+2. Edit the [linkedin_contacts.txt](./linkedin_contacts.txt) file and add the links.
 The file should be a list of LinkedIn URLs one on each line like this:
 ```bash
 https://www.linkedin.com/in/kaleab-gebremichael/
 https://www.linkedin.com/in/kaleab-gebremichael/